-The school nurse is on duty at all times during the school day, and after school until 4:45 pm.
+The school nurse is on duty during the school hours.
 Aside from providing first aid as needed, the school nurse assist students who become ill, or those needing regular medication.
 Also, the Health Center will give OTC medicine for certain age students as needed.
 The nurse keeps all student medical forms and reports of Physicians' physical examinations.
 If there is any change in a student's health status, the nurse should be informed.
 Should a student become ill or get injured and need to be sent home or taken to a clinic or hospital.
 The school will contact the parents or the emergency contact person listed for the student.

 Under Japanese law, students are required to have an annual physical check-up.